mpho-mafata/mpho-mafata/README.md

 <img height="200" src="./assets/sensory.png" width="450">

 <figcaption text-size-adjust: none>
-	Focused on the specifics of sensory and consumer data, their structures, and features.
-Read more here.
+	Focused on the specifics of sensory and consumer data, their structures, and features. <a href ="https://github.com/mpho-mafata/Network-analysis-of-sensory-attributes"> Read more here </a>.
 </figcaption>

 </td>